potorocd/PESdata/README.md

 d - delay stage position
 b - Micro Bunch ID
 ```
-'td' is the default, which means that the Time-of-flight will be on the X-axis, and the delay stage position will be on the Y-axis.
+**'td'** is the default, which means that the Time-of-flight will be on the X-axis, and the delay stage position will be on the Y-axis.
 In other words, this is tr-XPS mode.
+**'xyt'** is recommended for finding the Fermi surface since it allows one to examine the kx/ky plane at various TOF (Kinetic energy) values.
+Then, applying the Custom filer allows the filtering out of TOF values above and below the Fermi surface (e.g., 't,4.46,4.48').
+Thus, after the filtering, **'xyd'** would demonstrate the Fermi surface as a function of pump-probe delay.

-### Section III - Create 2D Histogram visualization
+### Section III - Create visualization
 <p align="center">
     <img align="middle" src="https://github.com/potorocd/PESdata/blob/main/packages/readme/Main_menu_III.png" alt="Main menu III"/>
 </p>

-This section serves for the instant generation of delay-energy map visualizations using the 2D labeled array generated in **Section II**.
+This section serves for the instant generation of visualizations using the 2D/3D labeled array generated in **Section II**.

 <p align="center">
     <img align="middle" src="https://github.com/potorocd/PESdata/blob/main/packages/readme/Map_example.png" alt="Map example" width="600"/>